raoulcollenteur/gwtf/README.md

 ## License

-wtf-py is licensed under the GNU General Public License.
+gwtf is licensed under the GNU General Public License.
 See the [LICENSE](LICENSE) file for details.